Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Series Are Like The Office?
+What TV Shows Are Like The Office?

 Of all the shows to grace television’s history, none have been as iconic as The Office.
 The original British show and the US version put fans in a very unique position of having two very similar yet very different versions of the same show with both being equally good.